 Detect emerging threats using Predictive Machine Learning

-Predictive Machine Learning is supported with version 11.0+ agents.
-For details on which platforms support this feature, see Supported features by platform.
+Predictive Machine Learning is supported with version 11.0 and later agents.
+For information on which platforms support this feature, see Supported features by platform.

 Use Predictive Machine Learning to detect unknown or low-prevalence malware.
 For more information, see Predictive Machine Learning.